wulffern/aic2026/lectures/l01_intro.md

 # Do
 - google
 - ask a someone in your class
 - use the "øvingstime and labratorieøvelse" to talk to teaching assistants and hopefully me.
-Don't ask about future exercises
-- come to the office (B311)
+- come to the office (B311) on Thursday's

 ---